 There's also traditional music and dancing so if you can stomach the main event, the rest is quite nice!

-25th - 28th June: This music festival celebrates 'Klapa' music which is traditional choir music from the Montenegrin and Croatian coasts.
+30th June and 1st July: This music festival celebrates 'klapa' music which is traditional choir music from the Montenegrin and Croatian coasts.

-Here's my personal favourite Klapa group - Klapa Cambi performing in Perast.
+Never heard klapa?
+Here's my personal favourite klapa group - Klapa Cambi performing in Perast.

 22nd July: Every year the town holds a festival on 22nd July to celebrate the island.